pr-mittal/pr-mittal/README.md

 - 😄 Pronouns: he/mister
 - ⚡ Fun fact: If I could have any superpower, it would be to pass through materials

+Roses are red, violets are blue
+Unexpected '}' on line 32

 **Languages and Tools:**

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png"></code>